Trophime/python_magnetrun/README.md

 TODO
 ----

--   tdms to pandas see
+- For 'tdms' to pandas see
     <https://nptdms.readthedocs.io/en/stable/apireference.html>
--   check addData complex formula (involving fresteam for ex) with help of python pyparsing??
+- Check 'addData' complex formula (involving 'freesteam' for ex) with help of python 'pyparsing'??
--   how to add columns coming from freesteam, for instance like rho, cp\...??
+- How to add columns coming from 'freesteam', for instance like rho, cp\...??
--   export Data to prettytables? tabular? cvs2md?
+- Export Data to 'prettytables', 'tabular' or 'cvs2md'?
--   how to pass option to matplotlib within plotData()?\*args PARAMETER TO MAKE OPTIONAL ARGUMENTS?
+- How to pass option to 'matplotlib' within 'plotData()' \*args PARAMETER TO MAKE OPTIONAL ARGUMENTS?
--   add support for origin files (for B experimental profil) - use labplot?? liborigin?? python bindings??
+- Add support for origin files (for B experimental profile) - use 'labplot'?? 'liborigin'?? python bindings??
--   get MagnetRun files from control/monitoring system??
+- Get MagnetRun files from control/monitoring system??
--   for MagnetRun add missing fields [U1, Pe1, Tout1, U2 \...\],
+- For MagnetRun add missing fields [U1, Pe1, Tout1, U2 \...\],
     \--missing, \--nhelices - see txt2csv.py

 INSTALL